kxxt/aspeak/README.md

     - The default value is 0.
 - Rate is also a float value.
     - It is usually between -1 and 2.
-    - The default value is 0.04.
+    - The default value is 0.
-    - This value is different from the speaking speed field on the trial page.
+    - Note that this value is different from the speaking speed field on the trial page.
-    - The value 0.04 is the normal speech rate, corresponding to default speaking speed on the trial page.

 ### Examples